dsaker/tltv-csharp/README.md

     git clone git@github.com:dsaker/tltv-csharp.git
     cd tltv-csharp/code/TalkLikeTv/
     ```
+2. Copy the pause files to the base directory
+       > **Tip:** if you change BaseDir in the appsettings.json file you will need to change this command
+    ```bash
+    cp -R TalkLikeTv.Services/Resources/pause/ /tmp/TalkLikeTv/pause/
+    ```
-2. Open the project in your favorite IDE
+3. Open the project in your favorite IDE

 ## Setup .env file